-There is only one way to offer your website visitor customised content : getting to know him.
+There is only one way to offer your website visitor content tailored to his needs: get to know him.
 The chance that you simply ask for his telephone number and then immediately schedule an introductory meeting is as good as non-existent.
-But even if this strategy had a chance of succeeding, it would still be impossible and unaffordable.
-In times of digitalisation, it is better to let the system work for you, with tracking.
+But even if that strategy had a chance of succeeding, it would still be impossible to do and unaffordable.
+In times of digitalization, it is better to let the system work for you, with tracking.

 In this way, you can find out what your visitor does on your website in order to help him better.
 How?
 It all starts with assigning a VisitorID.
 You give this to a visitor whose personal details you have collected by having him register for a newsletter or an event, for example.
 This gives you a name and contact details and the visitor becomes a lead.

 Whether this website visitor will ever actually become a customer with you cannot be predicted at this stage.
 However, a seed has been sown to follow the online behaviour of this lead and subsequently assign a lead score.
 Ultimately, you also succeed in categorising this website visitor according to buyer persona.

 Collecting information and data is one thing, but at the end of the day you also want to do something with it.
 You will therefore need more than just a name and an e-mail address.
 And the chance that a website visitor will give you more information on a first visit is small.
 You need a different plan and that is called a progressively built profile.
 This is what you do: